dlang/dub/README.md

 Mathias (@Geod24) Lang maintains the Alpine Linux packages.
 It is currently part of 'edge' and can be installed through `apk --no-cache add -X http://dl-cdn.alpinelinux.org/alpine/edge/testing dub`.

+## FreeBSD

+The port for DUB resides in [devel/dub](freshports.org/devel/dub).
+The compiled package can be installed with `pkg install dub`.

 ## OpenBSD

 Brian Callahan (bcallah@) maintains the OpenBSD package.
 Use `pkg_add dub` to install it.